-There's a reason Deb Sessa, 60, wears a lot of hats in the summer: she's self-conscious about her thinning hair.
+There's a reason Deb Sessa, 60, wears a lot of hats: she's self-conscious about her thinning hair.

 Sessa's diligent about touching up her roots as often as every other week to camouflage her scalp, but she's finding it more and more difficult to maintain the appearance of thick hair.
-"I know as I'm aging it's getting thinner and I have to find a solution," she told TODAY Style.
+"I know as I'm aging it's getting thinner and I have to find a solution," she said.